 Numerous planning and design studies performed since 1991 have evaluated the needs of the School of Fine Arts.
 In response to these studies, the Storrs Center initiative, and the dispersal of the School of Fine Arts (SFA) facilities throughout the Storrs and Depot campuses since 1991, a Master Plan has assessed the condition of the current facilities, updated the program requirements of the School, and made draft recommendations to guide the use of UCONN 2000 funds for the School.
-The scope of this project includes façade repair and replacement at the Drama and Drama-Music buildings and the addition of a 30,000 square foot production facility.
-It will centralize production functions into a multipurpose facility, which includes scene, stage, welding, lighting and costume shops.
-An added benefit is the creation of an interior light court at the heart of the School.
-Construction began in Summer 2018 with anticipated completion in Winter 2020.
+The plan defines a series of individual projects to support the School and to improve the gateway to the campus at Bolton and Storrs Roads, facing the new Storrs Center.
+Phase I of the gateway project was approved by the Board of Trustees and completed in 2014.